luislavena/gem-compiler/README.md

 *convention over configuration*, is not humanly possible change all the projects by snapping your fingers :wink:

-## What is missing

-The following are the list of features I would like to implement at some
-point:

-- Cross compile gems to any platform that Ruby can run (e.g. from Linux/OSX to Windows, x86 to x64, x86 Linux to ARM Linux, etc)

-- Create multiple gems from the same build
-(e.g. target both x86-mswin32-60 and x86-mingw32)

-- Ability to build fat-binaries targeting both Ruby 1.8 and 1.9.x, placing automatic stubs to handle extension loading.

 ## License

 [The MIT License](LICENSE)